 You have to brush your dog’s coat once a week to maintain its beauty, cleanliness, and health.
 It will also require bathing once a month.
 Keep a close eye on their wrinkled face because they may get infections if not cared for properly.

-There is one drawback of the wrinkled-faced dogs; their skin gets lesions or scabs.
+There is one drawback of wrinkled-faced dogs; their skin gets lesions or scabs.
 Therefore, regularly check their face, and if unfortunately, your pup suffers from this see your vet right away.

 Along with that, brush their teeth regularly to prevent any oral diseases and keep their ears clean.
 Don’t forget to clip their nails or they may injure themselves or you.

 Like every dog, your French Bulldog will require early training.
-You also need to socialize it at its puppyhood, as well as, train it not to panic when you are away, so it won’t develop separation anxiety.
+You also need to socialize it during its puppyhood, as well as, train it not to panic when you are away, so it won’t develop separation anxiety.
 If the breed is trained properly it will allow stranger interaction and will also get along well with other dogs and cats.

 The training should be started on day 1 they arrive at your house.
 Show them their boundaries and try to crate-train and potty-train them.